 City of Oxnard Advanced Water Purification Facility.
-The City of Oxnard's Advanced Water Purification Facility (AWPF) is part of the City of Oxnard's GREAT pProgram, which focuses on using existing water resources more efficiently.
-As the key project of the GREAT pProgram, the AWPF provides the City with Title 22 recycled water source that can be used for landscape irrigation, agriculture, industrial process water, and groundwater recharge.
+The City of Oxnard's Advanced Water Purification Facility (AWPF) is part of the City of Oxnard's GREAT Program, which focuses on using existing water resources more efficiently.
+As the key project of the GREAT Program, the AWPF provides the City with Title 22 recycled water source that can be used for landscape irrigation, agriculture, industrial process water, and groundwater recharge.
 The AWPF is designed to initially treat approximately 8 to 9 million gallons per day (mgd) of secondary effluent and produce 6.25 mgd (7,000 AFY) of product water for reclaimed water uses with infrastructure in place to ultimately produce 25 mgd (28,000 AFY) of product water for reuse.
-The main treatment processes consist of microfiltration-(MF), reverse osmosis-(RO), and ultraviolet disinfection using advanced oxidation (UV/AOP).
-Several of the projects and management actions identified in this GSP (Chapter 5) would-could build upon the GREAT pProgram by expending expanding the AWPF's capacity, increasing utilization of the recycled water in lieu of groundwater for irrigation, and connecting the recycled water delivery system to groundwater recharge facilities operated by UWCD.
+The main treatment processes consist of microfiltration, reverse osmosis, and ultraviolet disinfection using advanced oxidation.
+Several of the projects and management actions identified in this GSP (Chapter 5) could build upon the GREAT Program by expanding the AWPF's capacity, increasing utilization of the recycled water in lieu of groundwater for irrigation.

 CMWD SWP Deliveries.
 SWP deliveries are an important source of water within the Oxnard Subbasin.
 Supplied by CMWD, the vast majority of SWP water is delivered to and used by the City of Oxnard, with minor amounts used by the Port Hueneme Water Agency (PHWA).
 CMWD treats SWP water to potable standards and delivers it to M&I customers within its service area (see Section 2.4, Water Budget, for a discussion of this in the context of the water budget, including Table 2-10).
 In addition, up to 5,000 AFY of the Ventura County SWP allocation may be delivered to Lake Piru and later released for percolation or diversion at the Freeman Project.
 Note that CMWD is a member agency of the Metropolitan Water District of Southern California (MWD), which supplies water from a number of sources, including the Colorado River.
 One of the management actions to be implemented by FCGMA will be to reduce groundwater extraction allocations over time to a rate that will prevent net seawater intrusion after 2040.
 Reduced groundwater allocations may put increased pressure on water purveyors to use the maximum SWP allocations available, which are already highly limited by climate and competing demands.
 However, other projects and management actions in the GSP-including temporary agricultural land fallowing, expansion of recycled water sources and reach, and better utilization of existing and new stormwater recharge facilities-are expected to minimize this potential effect.